 What to do 1 Week Before Thanksgiving

-- Make and freeze Mashed Potatoes--trust me, this is one of the biggest time savers!!
+- Prepare the potatoes.
+If you are planning to have mashed potatoes, make and freeze them now--trust me, this is one of the biggest time savers!!

-- Deep clean the areas in your house guests will see, paying special attention to bathrooms.
+- Clean.
+Deep clean the areas in your house guests will see, paying special attention to bathrooms.

 What to do 3-4 Days Before Thanksgiving

-- Defrost any dishes you made and froze in advance (applesauce, cranberry sauce, sweet potato casserole.)
+- Defrost.
+Remove any dishes you made and froze in advance (applesauce, cranberry sauce, sweet potato casserole, pies, etc.)

-- Make Overnight Oatmeal or Overnight French Toast Casserole, so you don't have to think about breakfast.
+- Prepare breakfast.
+Make Overnight Oatmeal or Overnight French Toast Casserole, so you don't have to think about breakfast.

 What to do Thanksgiving Day